This article covers everything you need to know if you plan to visit Merzouga in Morocco.

 Read also: The Ultimate Guide to Tangier

 Getting to Merzouga is a lot easier now than it was 5 years ago.
 The road to get to the village is now completely paved.
 Although there aren’t any trains going there yet, it’s possible to reach this desert village either by bus or with your own car.
 In this section, I’ll explain how to get there from nearby popular cities.

 4.1 How to get to Merzouga from Marrakech

 - Getting to Merzouga from Marrakesh by bus

-Traveling from Marrakech to Merzouga by bus is quite a long journey (about 12 hours) so my best advice would be to cut this trip in two.
-I would suggest staying either in Ouarzazate for a day where you can visit an ancient mud Kasbah called Ait Ben Haddou or in a city called Tinghir where you can visit stunning rock gorges.
+Traveling from Marrakesh to Merzouga by bus is quite a long journey (about 12 hours) so my best advice would be to cut this trip in two.
+I would suggest staying either in Ouarzazate for a day where you can visit an ancient mud Kasbah called Ait Ben Haddou or in a city called Tinerhir where you can visit stunning rock gorges.

 Getting a bus out of Marrakech is really easy.
 You can find a Supratour or a CTM bus to Ouarzazate or Tinghir at the main Marrakesh bus station.
 This bus station is located almost adjacent to the train station in Marrakech.

 The ticket prices for these 2 bus companies are almost the same and the CTM timetables and ticket prices can be found online.
 The trip from Marrakech to Ouarzazate takes 4 to 5 hours and this will usually include a break somewhere along the way while the trip to Tinerhir will take a bit more than 6 hours.

 I suggest spending at least a full day in either one of these two places before continuing your journey south towards Merzouga.
 The bus stations with buses going in the direction of Merzouga in Tinghir and Ouarzazate are very easy to find.